Protected Solid-State Qubits: Outlook

 \section{Outlook}

-Despite recent progress, creating a full-scale quantum computer remains very challenging, not in the least because of the large ratio of physical to logical qubits needed for quantum error correction.
-Qubits with inherent protection against specific errors, as discussed in this article, have the potential to strongly relax this requirement, and implementations of such qubits are therefore being pursued around the world.
-In addition, the alluring concepts of inherent and topological protection have a lot to add to our understanding of decoherence, entanglement and the quantum dynamics of embedded qubits.
+Despite significant recent progress, creating a full-scale quantum computer remains very challenging, not in the least because of the large ratio of physical to logical qubits needed for quantum error correction.
+Qubits with inherent protection against specific errors, as discussed in this article, have the potential to strongly relax this requirement; a focus on the design and implementation of such qubits thus seems to be a promising strategy for realizing near-term breakthroughs in the functionality of quantum processors.
+In this context, the overview of different possible approaches to qubit protection we outlined in the introduction, and exemplified in the following sections, could provide some guidance when seeking the optimal protection strategy for a given noisy qubit.

-When designing protected qubits, their possible drawbacks as well as the required overhead for implementing quantum codes have to be kept in mind: two-qubit gates could be less feasible, the number of leakage channels out of the computational subspace may increase, or the qubit splitting and coupling to control pulses can become impractically small near (protective) symmetry points.
-In the future, one may therefore expect quantum processors based on a heterogeneous qubit system: quantum memories implemented in long-lived protected qubits (ideally with a low overhead of classical computing power), gate operations performed in more controllable qubits, and reliable transfer of quantum information from one type of qubit to another.
+When designing protected qubits, their possible drawbacks as well as the required overhead for implementing quantum codes have to be kept in mind, for example: (i) When enlarging the total Hilbert space used to host a qubit, e.g., to accommodate a decoherence-free subspace, the number of leakage channels out of the computational subspace may increase, leading to enhanced decoherence, or accessing the qubit subspace for initialization and readout may become more intricate and prone to errors. (ii) Sweet spots where the qubit is insensitive to the dominating source of noise sometimes unavoidably come with smaller coupling to control pulses. (iii) Two-qubit gates are more challenging due to the protected nature of the separate qubits.
+All such potential difficulties need to be understood for each protected qubit implementation that is considered as a basis for fault-tolerant quantum computation.
+In the future one may thus expect quantum processors based on a heterogeneous qubit system: quantum memories implemented in long-lived protected qubits (ideally with a low overhead of classical computing power), gate operations performed in more controllable qubits or using intrinsically protected gates, and reliable transfer of quantum information between different types of qubit.